-An additional check is performed for the nine categories in which a fit of the analytic function to the background template is found to yield a $\chi^2$ $p$-value that is below $1\%$.\footnote{The $\chi^2$ is computed in a background template uniformly binned over $105 < \mgg < 160\,\GeV$.
+An additional check is performed for the nine categories in which a fit of the analytic function to the background template is found to yield a $\chi^2$ $p$-value that is below $1\%$.\footnote{The $\chi^2$ is computed in a background template uniformly binned over $105 \le \mgg < 160\,\GeV$.
 It has 55 bins, and the number of degrees of freedom used in the computation is $54 - N_{\text{pars}}$, where the $N_{\text{pars}}$ is the number of free function parameters.
 The normalization of the template removes one degree of freedom.
 The background \mgg\ templates before the smoothing procedure are used.} For each of these categories, a set of samples is randomly drawn from the background template, each with a number of events equal to the observed yield in the data sidebands.
 The fit of the analytic function and the computation of the $\chi^2$ are then repeated for each sample.
-In all nine categories, more than 90\% of the samples yield a $\chi^2$ $p$-value above 5\%, which shows that the low $p$-values observed in the fit to the nominal background template are related to features compatible with statistical fluctuations.
+In all nine categories, more than 90\% of the samples yield a $\chi^2$ $p$-value above 5\%.
+This shows that the chosen functions provide a sufficiently good fit to the data in these categories, in spite of the low $p$-values observed in the fit to the nominal background template.
 For categories where the average number of entries per bin is less than 20, candidate background functions are limited to \expfunc, \epoly{2}\ and \epoly{3}\ (as defined in Table~\ref{tab:modeling:functions}) in order to avoid unphysical fits due to large statistical fluctuations in the sidebands.